kct2020/kct-template-skeleventy/README.md

-# GoutPal.info In Progress

-##yymmddx Priority Issues
-These notes become project-notes.md and all outstanding tasks are in Issues.
-This is not a platform for discussing personal issues.
-Unless you explain how those issues relate to a page (you can open as many issues as you want about different pages).
-I highly recommend that you create your own project file to control your view of all your issues.
-Currently, I can support you directly with 2 platforms - GitHub and MindMup.
-If you are not familiar with these, choose MindMup.
-Because that's a very capable platform for new learners.
-But GitHub needs considerable learning investment.
-Ideally, you would help on an existing project like this for a few months before starting your own GitHub projects.
-Though I do intend to make this easier for you in future.
-With personal gout planning templates.

-##yymmddx Platform Switch

-##211030a Blog Welcome
-Explain site is moving to allow fast expansion.
-Main plan is to focus on professional guidance to gout patients.
-Because most gout patients don't know it exists.
-And even if they did, it assumes someone has explained your options to you.
-Also do 2 more new blogs:
-- Gout Pain Relief Best Practices
-- Uric Acid Control Best Practices

-##211029b Front Page & Nav
-I want a clean front page offering old or new blogs for now.
-Then do better intro when bulk of wp pages have been reviewed.
-- resources/scss/04-layout/_site.scss: changed background image to a solid color.
-Not sure if this needs changing in main.css and/or main.min.css
-- site/includes/components/nav.njk: Changed skeleventy link to WP version of About Page
-- site/index.md: rewritten.
-- site/includes/components/footer.njk: Added current footer links.
-But these need updating as new admin pages are created.
-Should also include a feedback link direct to issues.
-- site/includes/components/footer.njk: Add disclaimer
-- Change favicon.icon (root) & images/meta/apple-touch-icon.png.
-- Remove svg from...
-  - site/includes/layouts/base.njk
+# KCT Template - Skeleventy

+This template can be used to create a new website.
+Also, that new website can optionally include WordPress Transmigration.

+Intention is to deploy this using Cloudflare Pages.
+But it should also work fine on Netlify and similar platforms.
+Deployment is usually done:

+1. Trial Deployment after committing 1st Config Changes.
+2. Import WP or Add Admin
+3.

+## 1st Config Files
+- This readme project note
 - site/globals/site.json
-  - favicon.svg
-- try again with background image - changing css/main.css and css/main.min.css which seem identical.
-Need to learn the 'right' way to edit css in this template!

-##211029a Import WP
+## Optional Import WP
-- Download zip to new wp folder
+- Download zip to wp folder
 - extract zip
 - rename wp/index.html
 - delete zip

+If you're not importing WordPress, you can optionally remove the config instruction:
 - eleventy.config.js config.addPassthroughCopy({ "wp/": "/" })
-- delete skeleventy /about/ folder for compatibility with wp (quicker than creating new admin pages, which I can do later)

-##211025 1st Config
-- This readme project note
-- site/globals/site.json

-Original readme...

-***

-# An Eleventy starter skeleton

-Skeleventy gives you a rock solid foundation to build fast and accessible static websites.
-[View the demo site](http://skeleventy.netlify.app/).

-## Features
+## Look and Feel

-- A clean, minimal build pipeline with SCSS and [Laravel Mix](https://laravel-mix.com/docs/5.0/basic-example) for compiling assets
-- [Gorko](https://github.com/hankchizljaw/gorko), a smart little Sass-powered utility class generator
-- [Purgecss](https://purgecss.com/) to remove unused CSS
-- HTML minifier
-- Supports ES2017 JavaScript, with Babel compilation
-- SEO friendly page meta, including Open Graph and Twitter
-- Image lazy loading
-- Mobile navigation
+- resources/scss/04-layout/_site.scss: change background to image to a different color.
+Not sure if this needs changing in main.css and/or main.min.css *
+- site/includes/components/nav.njk: Change link to WP version of About Page or to appropriate blog post.
-- XML Sitemap
+- site/index.md: rewrite.
-- Clean and simple blog, with categories and featured images

-## Getting started

-### Prerequisites
-Node `v10+`

-### Installation

-1. Clone the repo `git clone https://github.com/josephdyer/skeleventy.git`
-2. `cd` into the project folder and run `npm install`
-3. Start the local development server by running `npm run dev` **Tip:** _Eleventy has live reload baked in!_

-## Folder structure

-### Eleventy

-- `site/` contains all the global data, templates and content
-- `utilities/` contains Eleventy helper `filters` and `transforms`
-- Each page should have it's own respective folder containing an `index.md` file
-- You can then choose the most appropriate layout for each page (or create more if you need to)
-- The navigation is powered by the official [Eleventy navigation plugin](https://www.11ty.dev/docs/plugins/navigation/)

-### Assets

-- `css/` for compiled CSS
-- `js/` for compiled JavaScript
-- `images/` contains our site's images, an SVG icon sprite and a folder for meta images (OG, Twitter etc)
+- site/includes/components/footer.njk: Change footer links.
+But these need updating as new admin pages are created.
+Should also include a feedback link direct to issues.
+- site/includes/components/footer.njk: Change disclaimer
+- Change favicon.icon (root) & images/meta/apple-touch-icon.png.

+* I got confused by the way css works in this setup and I hacked the background image in css/main.css and css/main.min.css which seem identical.
+Need to learn the 'right' way to edit css in this template!
+Which is probly something to do with this note in the original readme...

-## The build pipeline
+### The build pipeline

 [Laravel Mix](https://laravel-mix.com/docs/5.0/basic-example) gives us a nice API layer on top of Webpack.
 Skeleventy uses a simplistic set up, but you _can_ take advantage of extending Mix with custom Webpack configurations, code splitting and plugins such as PostCSS, if you so wish.

 You'll find the site's uncompiled SCSS and JS within `resources/` where Mix will be watching these directories for any changes. **Tip:** _it's best to always restart the server when creating any new partials or folders_

-### SCSS
+#### SCSS

 - `scss/` is structured into opinionated sub folders
 - The `_config.scss` file is where you can change the site's colours and the utility classes generated by Gorko
-- A typographic scale has already been set up using my personal favourite _Major Third_ scale.
-- **Tip:** *for more scales, check out [Type Scale](https://type-scale.com/)*

-### Gorko

-I decided to remove Tailwind in favour of Gorko, purely for its simplicity and maintainability (especially for newer developers).
-Not having _too much_ to begin with and adding in what you need, will lead to a simpler, more maintainable codebase.
-Gorko lets you add a sprinkle of reusable utility classes to help keep your code DRY. _Credit to [Andy Bell](https://piccalil.li/) for making this handy little tool_

-### JavaScript

-- `utilities/` contains any global utility/helper functions
-- `modules/` contains your site's actual JavaScript, all kept neat and tidy within their respective _modular_ subfolders
-- You can import these subfolders into `main.js` using `import '@modules/example-module'`
-- **Tip:** *you can set up optional import aliases via the `webpack.mix.js` file*

-### A note on responsive images

-Skeleventy doesn't have responsive images baked in, the main reason being: it's best using [CDN](https://cloudinary.com/invites/lpov9zyyucivvxsnalc5/zsykhj88yzvi0i8kugfs).
-Check out this [tutorial on setting up Eleventy with Cloudinary](https://sia.codes/posts/eleventy-and-cloudinary-images/).
+## Start Blog

+Amend or replace examples.
+Note, this will eventually include all admin pages as blog posts with 'using' tag.